hqxyz/hq-toolkit/docs_src/docs/hq-tools.md

 ### Initialising the SDK

-In your JavaScript initialise the HQ Tools SDK by calling the `init` function.
+In your JavaScript initialise the HQ Toolkit SDK by calling the `init` function.
 The parameters `name`, `url` and `logoUrl` are required.

 ```js
 window.addEventListener('DOMContentLoaded', function () {